jamesots/maz/README.md

 <dt>db <i>bytes</i></dt>
 <dt>defb <i>bytes</i></dt>
 <dd>Declare bytes.
 Strings are converted into their UTF-8 values.
-Only the low byte of any value is used.
+Only the low byte of any numeric value is used.

     db 0,1,100,$12,"hello\n",$1234
     00 01 64 12 68 65 6c 6c 6f 0a 34